Helen-R/pML/README.md

 pML
 ===

-Practical Machine Learning on Coursera
+Practical Machine Learning on Coursera.
 This is the assignment project from pML class on Coursera.

 Please go to the direct html link: